Karanja Lad: Geography

 Karanja is located at 20°48′33″N 77°48′33″E. It has an average elevation of 422 metres (1387 feet).
 The Adan River flows near Karanja city.
 It is an important source of domestic water supply to the city.
 There are three lakes situated in the city, the Rishi Talaw, the Sarang Talaw, and the Chandra Talaw.

-Climate

-Karanja is normally hot but the wells usually have water all year.
-Karanja receives an average of 33 inches of rainfall during the monsoon season.

 Places of interest

 Temples

 Karanja is famous for its Nrusimha Saraswati Swami Maharaj temple.
 Shri Nrusimha Saraswati Gurumaharaj is the second avatar (incarnation) of Lord Dattatreya.
 Born in Karanja in 1378, he traveled far and wide in what is now known as the States of Maharashtra, Karnataka, Telangana and Andhra Pradesh.
 He achieved Sainthood and performed several miracles.
 He imparted spiritual knowledge to his disciples, many of whom themselves attained Sainthood.
 The Gurumandir Temple conducts several major events to celebrate the various avatars of Lord Dattatreya.
 Over the past 100 years, Gurumandir has become a nucleus for religious and social welfare activities in Maharashtra's Vidarbha region.

 Other old temples are Vitthal mandir, Chote Ram mandir and as well as famous "Kannao Ram mandir".
 Each year Ramnavami and other Hindu religious activities are performed in these temples.